 Journey under the hood of an espresso machine with members of the Coffee Technicians Guild.
 This hands-on workshop takes you on a guided tour through an espresso machine; from the water inlet valve to the driptray drain, and everything in between.
 This session will help participants better understand the components involved in pressure brewing and what role they play.

+Michalis Dimitrakopoulos is a member of The Underdog Roasters family, and co-owner at The Rabbit Punchfrom.
+He became the runner up of this years World Barista Championship in Berlin and has previously won 1st place in the World Coffee in Good Spirits 2016 so there is no one better to lead a workshop on Seasonal Beverages!
 Seasonal beverages can bring excitement and notoriety to a café menu.
 Not only can these menu offerings keep things interesting for your customer base, but this creative challenge can boost the morale of the most passionate baristas .
-Cold brewed coffee is a flexible, concentrated ingredient that can be a springboard into an infinite number of flavor pairings to refresh and intrigue consumers.
-In this workshop, we will review common flavor associations with seasons and holidays; explore prominent and experimental approaches to flavor pairings in both the coffee and cocktail industries; demonstrate good drink building practices to achieve flavor balance; and facilitate hands-on experimentation
+In this workshop you will explore prominent and experimental approaches to flavor pairings in both the coffee and cocktail industries; demonstrate good drink building practices to achieve flavor balance; and facilitate hands-on experimentation

 Foundation of Tea